 Since then, we've seen the company also introduce the Fitbit Versa Lite - a parred down and cheaper version of the device you're reading about here - as well as the Fitbit Versa 2, which builds upon the original device.

 The Versa 2 has built upon what Fitbit smartwatches can do, but it's more expensive than this original watch and many will still find the Versa a suitable option for their wrist.

 Read on below to learn everything that stands out about the Fitbit Versa and how we feel about the smartwatch.

 - The Fitbit Versa price launched at £199.99 / $199.95 / AU$299.95

-- You may be able to find it for less now though
+- You'll now be able to find it for less since the Versa 2 came out

 The Fitbit Versa is a cheaper alternative to the company’s flagship Ionic smartwatch, which was its most expensive wearable to date when it was released in late 2017.

-We've seen the price of the Fitbit Versa drop over time with it reaching £140 in the UK and $150 in the US.
+It reached £130 in the UK and $150 in the US.
 The price isn't always that low, but the point is you can shop around for a better deal than the standard selling price.
 Black Friday and Cyber Monday 2019 at the end of November are likely to bring some further discounts too.